 RAS.
 Captopril protective effect is related to a reduction in Ang II synthesis.
 At last, dwindling RAS activity reduce oxidative stress, inflammation state, and modulating protein expression.

-Madonna Magdy Youssef, MSc, received pharmacy degree from Ain Shams University and master’s degree in the field of pharmacology at faculty of pharmacy, Cairo University in 2019.
-Currently employed as quality assurance specialist in Egyptian Drug Authorization (EDA), granted a quality management diploma in 2020.
+Dr. Madonna Magdy Youssef, MSc, received her pharmacy degree from Ain Shams University and master’s degree in the field of pharmacology at faculty of pharmacy, Cairo University in 2019.
+Currently she is employed as quality assurance specialist in Egyptian Drug Authorization (EDA), she granted a quality management diploma in 2020.
 The Ph.D. research work is in progress in fruitful collaboration with the National Research Center and the Academy of Scientific Research.
 The study related to neurocognitive protection from Alzheimer’s disease for healthy aging as well as investigation of possible enhancement of insulin release and sensitivity for diabetic patients.
-Serve as a reviewer for Elsevier international journal “Pharmacology and Therapeutics”.
-Research interests are overly concerned with critical pathways and applicable drugs related to neurological and cognitive disorders, diabetes as well as immunological diseases.
+She serves as a reviewer for Elsevier international journal “Pharmacology and Therapeutics”.
+Her Research interests are overly concerned with critical pathways and applicable drugs related to neurological and cognitive disorders, diabetes as well as immunological diseases.

 - University of Illinois at Chicago, USA

 - Title:Predicting Autism Spectrum Disorder Using Domain-Adaptive Cross-Site Evaluation

 The advances in neuroimaging methods reveal that resting-state functional fMRI (rs-fMRI) connectivity measures can be potential diagnostic biomarkers for autism spectrum disorder (ASD).
 Recent data sharing projects help us replicating the robustness of these biomarkers in different acquisition conditions or preprocessing steps across larger numbers of individuals or